 4.3.5.2 Create Content Preparation Template

-Editor’s Note: Missing specification.
+This procedure is used by the 5GMSd Application Provider to register a new Content Preparation Template with a Provisioning Session.
+The 5GMSd Application Provider shall use the HTTP POST method to upload a new Content Preparation Template resource.
+The MIME content type of the Content Preparation Template shall be supplied in the Content-Type HTTP request header.

+Upon successful creation, the 5GMSd AF shall respond with a 201 (Created) response message and the URL of the newly created resource, including its resource identifier, shall be returned as part of the HTTP Location header field.

 If the MIME content type indicated in Content-Type is not understood by the 5GMSd AF, the creation of the Content Preparation Template resource shall fail with HTTP error response status code 422 (Unprocessable entity).

 If the 5GMSd AF is unable to provision the resources indicated in the supplied Content Preparation Template, the creation operation shall fail with an HTTP response status code of 503 (Service Unavailable).